 A distinct type can map to the underlying base type or to a user-defined Java object.
-For example, a distinct type of INT can map to INT or to a Java object that encapsulates the data representation.
+For example, a distinct type of INT can map to int or to a Java object that encapsulates the data representation.
 This Java object must implement the java.sql.SQLData interface.
-You must provide a custom type map as described in Appendix C, "Mapping Data Types," to map this Java object to the corresponding SQL type name.
+You must provide a custom type map as described in Appendix C, "Mapping Data Types," on page C-1, to map this Java object to the corresponding SQL type name.